-In commercial aviation, the aerospace industry's widely held expectation is that long-term average growth for air travel will continue at 4.2% annually over the next decade.
-For calendar 2016, global passenger traffic increased by

-6.3% compared to calendar 2015.
-For the first three months of calendar 2017, passenger traffic increased by 7.0% compared to the first three months of calendar 2016.
-Certain markets continued to outperform with passenger traffic in Asia and the Middle East growing at 10.0% and 9.1% respectively, while Europe, Latin America and North America increased 6.9%, 5.1% and 2.3% respectively.
+In commercial aviation, the aerospace industry's widely held expectation is that long-term average growth for air travel will continue at 3.7% annually over the next decade.
+For calendar 2017, passenger traffic increased by 7.6% compared to calendar 2016.
+For the first three months of calendar 2018, passenger traffic increased by 7.2% compared to the first three months of calendar 2017.
+Passenger traffic in Asia and Europe grew by 9.0% and 7.7% respectively, while Latin America, North America and the Middle East increased by 7.3%, 5.3% and 5.2% respectively.

 In business aviation, training demand is closely aligned to business jet travel.
-According to the FAA, the total number of business jet flights, which includes all domestic and international flights, was up modestly with 1.4% growth over the past 12 months.
-Similarly, according to Eurocontrol, the European Organisation for the Safety of Air Navigation, the total number of business aviation flights in Europe has modestly improved by 1.4%.
+According to the FAA, the total number of business jet flights, which includes all domestic and international flights, was up with 3.2% growth over the past 12 months.
+Similarly, according to Eurocontrol, the European Organisation for the Safety of Air Navigation, the total number of business aviation flights in Europe has improved by 4.8%.

 In helicopter aviation, demand is driven mainly by the level of offshore activity in the oil and gas sector, as helicopter operators catering to this sector make up the majority of a relatively small training segment.
-The current protracted downturn in petroleum prices has negatively impacted offshore exploration activity for helicopter operators.

-Potential impediments to steady growth in air travel include major disruptions such as regional political instability, acts of terrorism, pandemics, natural disasters, prolonged economic recessions or other major world events.
+Potential impediments to steady growth in air travel include major disruptions such as regional political instability, acts of terrorism, pandemics, natural disasters, prolonged economic recessions, oil price volatility or other major world events.